brycepj/timeline-insights/README.md

 ## Performance

 For large datasets (Twitter allows you to pull up to 3200 tweets), some Insights methods can take several seconds to process on slower operating systems (ie: mobile, legacy).
-This will lock up the browser completely.I *highly* recommend using Web Workers to extract these insights in the background so as to not affect the user's experience of your application.
+This will lock up the browser completely.
+I *highly* recommend using Web Workers to extract these insights in the background so as to not affect the user's experience of your application.